-I. Research Problem (10 pts)

-- description of a practical need or problem to be solved - definition of process for proposed solution

-II.
-Design and Methodology (20 pts)

-- exploration of alternatives to answer need or problem - identification of a solution - background research is diverse with multiple sources - procedure is sequential and describes the investigation clearly prototype demonstrates intended design conclusion based on success in regards to the problem being solved and suggestions for further efforts or practical applications

-III.
-Execution: Construction, Testing, and Results (25 pts)

-- prototype has been tested in multiple conditions/trials - prototype demonstrates engineering skill and completeness - quantitative, metric data collected and displayed appropriately project demonstrates significant creativity in one or more of the above criteria project demonstrates imagination and inventiveness that offer different perspectives to new possibilities or new alternatives a.
-Poster (10 pts)
+I. Research Problem (10 pts) description of a practical need or problem to be solved definition of process for proposed solution II.
+Design and Methodology (20 pts) exploration of alternatives to answer need or problem identification of a solution background research is diverse with multiple sources procedure is sequential and describes the investigation clearly III.
+Execution: Construction, Testing, and Results (25 pts) prototype demonstrates intended design prototype has been tested in multiple conditions/trials prototype demonstrates engineering skill and completeness quantitative, metric data collected and displayed appropriately conclusion based on success in regards to the problem being solved and suggestions for further efforts or practical applications IV.
+Creativity (10 pts) project demonstrates significant creativity in one or more of the above criteria project demonstrates imagination and inventiveness that offer different perspectives to new possibilities or new alternatives V. Presentation (35 pts) a.
+Poster (10 pts) logical organization of material with supporting documentation displayed clarity of graphics and legends b.
+Interview (25 pts) clear, concise, thoughtful responses to questions understanding of basic science relevant to project understanding interpretation and limitations of results and conclusions degree of independence in conducting project recognition of potential impact in science, society and/or economics and quality of ideas fo further research.

-IV.
-Creativity (10 pts)

-V. Presentation (35 pts)

-logical organization of material with supporting documentation displayed clarity of graphics and legends b.
-Interview (25 pts)

-clear, concise, thoughtful responses to questions

-understanding of basic science relevant to project

-understanding interpretation and limitations of results and conclusions degree of independence in conducting project recognition of potential impact in science, society and/or economics and quality of ideas for further research.